MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 [^10]: Though it seems like this would actually an $O(k/n)$ computation, where $k$ is the total number of transactions, as $x$ needs to traverse the HashGraph to find $y$, the authors point out that for the purpose of _sight_ (and other properties used in the proofs of tolerance) the number of temporally-prior nodes that any given node $x$ needs to view in order to "see" another node $y$ is actually negligibly small in terms of complexity.
 This sight need only look as far as the last Famous Witness which indicates that all transactions from rounds prior to that famous witness are agreed upon by the system on the whole.
 Therefore, the search space for $x \rarr y$ is bounded by 1 _round_.

 [^11]: [_Flash Boys_](https://www.amazon.com/Flash-Boys-Wall-Street-Revolt/dp/0393351599) by Michael Lewis is a great book about why even milliseconds of either innacuracy or advantage in an exchange market can be hugely exploited by high frequency traders.

+[^12]: It's worth noting that this point of contention is largely a theoretical one.
+Leader/follower-based consensus protocols are still [prevalent](https://www.cockroachlabs.com/docs/stable/architecture/replication-layer.html) in the industry and you don't see the world going up in flames about it.